madoui/metaVaR/README.md

 # metaVaR
 MetaVariant Species for Reference-free and Metagenomic-based Population Genomic Analysis.
 ## Why using metaVaR?
-metaVaR allows for rapid and robust population genomic analysis based on variants (called metavariants in this context) generated directly from metagenomic data without use of reference genome.
-Its utilization is based on DiscoSNP++ ran on multisamples metagenomic reads. metaVaR clusters the metavariants in species called metavariant species or MVS by reference to metagenomic species (MGS).
+<i>metaVaR</i> allows for rapid and robust population genomic analysis based on variants (called metavariants in this context) generated directly from metagenomic data without reference genomes or transcriptomes.
+Its utilization is based on <i>DiscoSnp++</i> ran on multisamples metagenomic reads. <i>metaVaR</i> clusters the metavariants into species called metavariant species or MVS by reference to metagenomic species.
+The genomic differentiation of the MVS is based on the analysis of the <i>F</i>-statistics.
 ## How to install metaVaR?
-metaVaR is a R package that can be installed using `install_github`.
+<i>metaVaR</i> is a R package that can be installed using `install_github`.
 ```
 install_github("madoui/metaVaR")
 ```